notkoen/Zombie-Escape-Configs/README.md

 {
     "config" // Optional
     {
-        "MultHP"                    "" // Set to 1 if map reuses entity per round (Def.
-0) "HitMarkerOnly"             "" // Set to 1 if map has HPbar "BossBeatenShowTopDamage"   "" // Set to 0 to disable top boss damage stat display (Def.
+        "HitMarkerOnly"             "" // Set to 1 if map has HPbar "BossBeatenShowTopDamage"   "" // Set to 0 to disable top boss damage stat display (Def.
 1) "MaxBreakableHP"            "" // set max breakable HP before bossHP ignores it (Def.
 900000)